Bungalow Style House Design (Interior & Exterior Ideas)

 5. Prairie Style

 Decorative and contrasting wall materials set apart the Prairie style Bungalows.
-This style is developed by the Prairie School members who believed in massive piers to support the porch roofs with flat chimneys and casement windows to showcase.
+This style was developed by the Prairie School members, who believed in massive piers to support the porch roofs, with flat chimneys and casement windows to showcase them.

-Hopefully after reading this article, itโs become easier for you to differentiate between the types of residential Bungalow style houses.
+Hopefully, after reading this article, it has become easier for you to differentiate between the types of residential Bungalow style houses.
 Let us know what you think about these houses in the comments below!